 Music for Everyone Music Business Technology Award.
-Awarded as tuition to full-time students who have chosen to major in music business technology.
-Selection based on GPA, successful completion of 295 Music Studio Recording I, and demonstrated knowledge in the art of recording ensembles.
-Financial need may be taken into consideration but will not be a major criterion.
-Student is expected to record public school ensembles for a minimum of 30 hours over the course of the semester in collaboration with music teachers in School District of Lancaster schools (K-8 music program).
+Awarded as tuition to six full-time students who have chosen to major in music education.
+Recipient will be selected by the music department and chosen on the basis of GPA, performance in field teaching and Music 171 (Introduction to Music Education), and demonstrated success in peer teaching.
+Financial need may be taken into consideration but will not be the major criterion.
+The student will be expected to teach for three hours each week of the semester in collaboration with a music teacher in the Lancaster City schools (K-8 music program).
 [Music]

-\Edna H. Myers Mathematics Scholarship.
+Edna H. Myers Mathematics Scholarship.
 Awarded to an incoming freshman majoring in mathematics.
 [Mathematics]

-\National Penn Bank Scholarship.
+National Penn Bank Scholarship.
 Awarded to an entering student in the bank's service area, with first preference to employees and their families of National Penn Bank.
 Scholarship selection will be based on academic average and community activities.
 The scholarship is renewable for three additional academic years, provided the student maintains a GPA of 3.0 or greater.
 [Admissions]